dojo/docs/dojo/xhrPost.rst

 Usage
 =====

 The xhrPost() function takes an object as its parameter.
 This object defines how the xhrPost should operate.
 All the `dojo.xhrGet parameters <dojo/xhrGet#dojo-xhrget-supported-object-properties>`_ are valid, including how to set the load and errors handlers.
 So, for specific information about those parameters, please refer to dojo.xhrGet.
-This page only lists out the parameters which are usually only used in conjunction with with a POST.
+This page only lists out the parameters which are usually only used in conjunction with an HTTP POST request.

 dojo.xhrPost supported object properties
 ----------------------------------------